squinkylabs/SquinkyVCV/docs/extwo.md

 ![ExTwo Panel](./extwo.png)

 ExTwo is used to add two stereo channels to the Form "master mixer".
-ExTwo is only functional when it is part of a chain of a Form mixer and some Ex expanders.
+ExTwo is only really useful when it is part of a chain of a Form mixer and some Ex expanders.

 The master Form mixer is always on the right.
 Then any number of ExTwo and ExFor expanders may be placed to the left.